shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

 ## Description
 This paper studies frequency estimation of multi-attribute correlated data under LDP.
 Our artifact includes the source code and preprocessed datasets necessary to reproduce the experimental results presented in the paper.

-We have simplified the reproduction process and have created seperate scripts for individual figures.
+We have simplified the reproduction process and have created seperate scripts for individual figures and subfigures.
 Some figures could be generated within few seconds while others could take several minutes depending on the hardware.
 The scripts are expected to produce the same results for all the figures and tables (with minor variation due to the randomness).
 Detailed runtime is provided so as to give reviewers the idea of the expected time each script would take to run.

 ### Security/Privacy Issues and Ethical Concerns (All badges)
 The artifact does not require any security modifications for installation or execution.
 The dataset used is publicly  available, and we used a smaller subset of those datasets, with no sensitive information involved.

 ## Basic Requirements (Only for Functional and Reproduced badges)
 ### Hardware Requirements
 The code has been tested on Linux/Windows desktops and macOS laptops.
 Standard hardware with a typical CPU and 16GB of memory should be sufficient.
-We used Xeon W-2145, 32GB RAM desktop and Macbook Pro (M2, 16GB RAM) for all the experiments.
+We used Windows 11 Enterprise (Xeon W-2145 , 32GB RAM) desktop and Macbook Pro (M2, 16GB RAM) for all the experiments.

 ### Software Requirements
 The artifact is implemented entirely in Python.
 It only requires a working Python environment.
 Development was done using Jupyter Notebook and VS Code, and the artifact has been tested on various Windows, Linux and macOS systems.